tzlibre/tzlibre/README.md

 cd tzlibre
 ```

-Otherwise, if you previously cloned the repository, update it:
+Otherwise, if you previously cloned the repository, update it, from inside the `tzlibre` repository folder:

 ```
-cd tzlibre
 git pull origin devnet
 ```